simoncblyth/opticks/notes/issues/sensor_info_into_new_workflow.rst

      487         for (id=0; id<nd; id++) {
      488             if (touch->GetVolume(id)==track->GetVolume()) {
      ///
-     ///         iterate up stack of volumes : until find the one of this track
+     ///         iterate up stack of volumes : until find the one of this track :
+     ///         would expect that to be the first
      ///
      489                 int idid=1;
      490                 G4VPhysicalVolume* tmp_pv=NULL;
      491                 for (idid=1; idid < (nd-id); ++idid) {
      ///
-     ///            code edited to make less obtuse
+     ///            code edited to make less obtuse.
-     ///            looks like proceeds to check
+     ///            looks like proceeds up the stack until finds a volume with siblings
+     ///            in order to get the CopyNo
      ///
      ...
      494                     G4LogicalVolume* mother_vol = touch->GetVolume(id+idid)->GetLogicalVolume();